amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 Once a synchronization tool is configured, you should see initial synchronization fails due to single-factor authentication.
 Ensure this account is excluded from any MFA requirements set by Conditional Access policy.
 See [user exclusions](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-policy-all-users-mfa#user-exclusions).

 ### B. Authentication
-Hybrid identity configuration can include [Password Hash Synchronization (PHS)](placeholder) where passwords are replicated from Active Directory to Azure AD.
+Hybrid identity configuration can include [Password Hash Synchronization (PHS)](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/whatis-phs) where passwords are replicated from Active Directory to Azure AD.
 This is only applicable for AD environments where users have and use a password.
-If users access AD-protected resources with a smartcard (CAC/PIV), there is no reason to set up password hash sync.
+If users access AD-protected resources with a smartcard (CAC/PIV), there is no need to set up password hash sync.

 Pass-Through Authentication (PTA) and federation with ADFS are not recommended.
 Hybrid authentication is less secure than Azure AD native methods, as the on-premises environment represents a significant identity attack surface.